Kemp Mill, Maryland: 21st century

+Hate crimes

+In 1977, the Yeshiva of Greater Washington, then located on Kemp Mill Road, was vandalized with swastikas, antisemitic slogans, and obscenities.
+It was later damaged by arson, prompting the yeshiva to relocate to its current campus on Arcola Avenue.

+In 1978, a black DC school official living in Kemp Mill was the target of a hate crime when the N-word and "KKK" were painted on her house and her tires were slashed.
+Similar incidents, including several cross-burnings attributed to members of the Ku Klux Klan, occurred in towns surrounding Kemp Mill during these years, primarily Prince George’s County.
+The average price of a home in Kemp Mill at this time was between $85,000 and $90,000.

-In September 1989, there was a spate of antisemitic incidents rumored to be due to "skinheads".
-Swastikas were painted on several vehicles, 40 cars had their windows shot in with BB guns, and the graffiti "All Jews Must Die Now" was painted on a sidewalk.
-These antisemitic incidents occurred a few months after a young Asian man was beaten in nearby Sligo Creek Park by a group of youths and young adults shouting anti-Asian racial slurs.
+In March 1989, a young Asian man was beaten in nearby Sligo Creek Park by a group of youths and young adults shouting anti-Asian racial slurs.
+Ten individuals were arrested related to the crime.
+A few months later, there was a spate of antisemitic incidents rumored to be due to skinheads.
+Swastikas were painted on several vehicles, 40 cars had their windows shot in with BB guns, the graffiti "All Jews Must Die Now" was painted on a sidewalk, and an Orthodox Jewish school was vandalized.
+A suspect was tried for vandalizing the Orthodox Jewish school after he confessed to the crime to ten people over several months, according to trial testimony.
+However, police found no physical evidence linking the suspect to the crime, and nobody was convicted.
+At the time, authorities described the incident at the school as "extraordinarily destructive."

 A community meeting was held and the local police claimed that "youths" were to blame for the antisemitic incidents and that there were no organized neo-Nazis or skinheads in the region.
-However, a man living in Kemp Mill had recently been convicted for vandalism of the Kemp Mill Urban Park, an act the police claimed was inspired by the 1988 film Betrayed, which follows the actions of a white supremacist organization.
+However, a man living in Kemp Mill had recently been convicted for antisemitic vandalism of the Kemp Mill Urban Park, an act the police claimed was inspired by the 1988 film Betrayed, which follows the actions of a white supremacist organization.

-During the summer of 2020, multiple Black Lives Matter rallies were held at Northwood High School in Kemp Mill to protest against racism and police brutality.

 In June 2022, shortly before the Shavuot holiday, antisemitic fliers advertising neo-Nazi websites were placed at several locations in Kemp Mill, including at a bus shelter located in front of the Young Israel Shomrai Emunah synagogue and on an ice chest outside of the Shalom Kosher grocery store.
-One flier said "Love Your Race" while another flier used an antisemitic slur, denied the Holocaust, and called for genocide.
+The fliers used antisemitic slurs, denied the Holocaust, and called for genocide against the Jewish People.